 TEL: 086-232-3636

-Closed: Mondays (or the following weekday if Monday is a public holiday), New Year's holidays (December 28th to January 4th), and exhibition change periods (as needed)
+Closed: Mondays (or the following weekday if Monday is a public holiday), New Year's holidays (December 28th to January 4th), and during exhibition changeovers (as needed)

 Parking: None